-Optimize offers a diverse range of experiment types designed to suit the needs of your business.
+Optimize offers a diverse range of experiments designed to suit the needs of your business.
 This article explains how A/B, redirect, and multivariate (MVT) tests work and offers examples of how to use them.In this article:

 An A/B test, sometimes called an A/B/n test, is a randomized experiment using two or more variants of the same web page (A and B).
 Variant A is the original.
 Variants B through n each contain one or more elements that are modified from the original (for example, a different colored call-to-action button).
 In some experiments, variant B may be a completely different version of a web page.